HMS Raleigh (1919): Construction and career

 Raleigh was named for the Elizabethan explorer and statesman Sir Walter Raleigh and was the sixth ship of her name to serve in the Royal Navy.
 The ship was laid down by William Beardmore & Company at their shipyard in Dalmuir on 9 December 1915, launched on 28 August 1919 and completed in July 1921.
-Captain Sir Arthur Bromley was appointed in command on 14 February 1920.
-Raleigh was intended to serve as the flagship of Vice-Admiral Trevylyan Napier, Commander-in-Chief of the North America and West Indies Station (which became the America and West Indies Station, with the addition of South American waters and the absorption of the Pacific Station), and departed on 26 July, bound for her new base, the Royal Naval Dockyard in the Imperial fortress colony of Bermuda, to rendezvous with the admiral, but he died on 30 July.
+Captain Arthur Bromley was appointed in command on 14 February 1920.
+Raleigh was intended to serve as the flagship of Vice-Admiral Trevylyan Napier, Commander-in-Chief of the North America and West Indies Station (which was to become the America and West Indies Station, with the addition of South American waters and the absorption of the Pacific Station in 1926), and departed on 26 July, bound for her new base, the Royal Naval Dockyard in the Imperial fortress colony of Bermuda, to rendezvous with the admiral, but he died on 30 July.

 Sir William Pakenham, the new commander of the America and West Indies Station, hoisted his flag aboard the ship on 12 August and she departed for Montreal, Quebec, on 1 September.
 Two months later, Raleigh returned to Bermuda and then visited Jamaica.
 She passed through the Panama Canal in January 1922 and continued northwards to drop anchor in San Francisco, California, on the 21st.
 The ship returned to the Bermuda the following month and then visited ports around Chesapeake Bay, including Washington, D.C. in May.
 Two months later, Raleigh returned to Canada where the general public toured the ship.
 On 3 August, Pakenham transferred his flag to the light cruiser HMS Calcutta and Raleigh became a private ship.

 On 8 August Raleigh was bound for Forteau, Labrador, from Hawke's Bay, Newfoundland, and she entered a heavy fog in the Strait of Belle Isle en route.
 The ship ran aground at L'Anse Amour, Labrador, that afternoon, 15 minutes after entering the fog.
 She did not strike with much force, but the strong wind quickly blew her stern onto the rocks, which pounded multiple holes in the hull and gave her an eight-degree list.
 A dozen sailors died from drowning and hypothermia as the crew abandoned ship.
 Many men were able to find shelter ashore while the others lit fires to stay warm.